Who is Martin Luther King Jr. to us, 50 years later?

 As we commemorate and celebrate King's legacy on the anniversary of his death, we should remember that our young people are drivers of change, that they are the ones who will set us free.
 They are leading movements against gun violence, sexual harassment, discrimination and more.

 King would be proud of our kids.
 I know I am.
-I've seen, through Girls Who Code, what our kids are capable of achieving.
+I've seen, through Girls Who Code

+, what our kids are capable of achieving.
 They will create the world that King dreamed of, a world where we are judged not the by the color or our skin but by the content of our character.

 Reshma Saujani is the founder and CEO of Girls Who Code.